 While drawing, you can funnel your attention to creating strokes and shades.
 Since the brain is free from other distractions, it instinctively relies on drawing as a grounding mechanism.
 As you become more comfortable, your cortisol levels will lower.

 Creating drawings is a natural self-esteem booster, especially among children.
 A 2019 research shows that children who regularly draw or conduct other art activities have significantly higher self-esteem than those who do not.

 While practicing art, children often garner positive feedback and validation from their parents.
 This dynamic may work on adults too.
-Even a professional artist would feel good after receiving compliments from spectators.
+A simple butterfly drawing guide for beginners may significantly improve your child’s perception of things and help you grow closer to your youngster.
+Even a professional artist would feel good after receiving compliments from spectators

 3. It triggers positive emotions